academyofdata/clusterdock/README.md

 ## Google Cloud Engine usage

 Should you wish to start a sandbox environment onto GCE please take note of the resource requirements.
-With the default services enabled by clusterdock, the minimum machine instance is n1-standard-4 (which comes with 15 GB RAM) - anything with less ram will not succcessfully create the cluster
+With the default services enabled by clusterdock, the minimum machine instance is n1-standard-4 (which comes with 15 GB RAM) - anything with less RAM will not succcessfully create the cluster

 The command can be something like this (change zone and/or add --project as required; change instance name as you wish)